kentaka7/eMia-iOS/README.md

 # eMia-iOS

-eMia - iOS version of the eMia application like a forum.
-You can post topics with title, description and body, attach a photo.
+eMia is an application like a forum.
+You can post topics with a title, description and a body, attach a photo.
-You can register as a new user and then sign in.
-You can fill your profile.
+You can register as an user and then sign in.
+You can edit your profile.
-The App sends push-notification to another Android and iOS users in cases if user likes the post.
+The App will sends you push-notification if another user likes your post.
-Here you can filter topics too.

-eMia uses Firebase database, storage, authentication, cloud messages.
+eMia uses Firebase database, storage, authentication and cloud messages.
-If you want to try eMia, you need a Google account.
-Then go to Firebase console https://console.firebase.google.com Create new project.
-Please follow documentations.
-As a result you will have file GoogleService-Info.plist.
-Please replace my current one.
+If you want to try eMia, sign in your Google account, then open Firebase console on link https://console.firebase.google.com There create a new project.
+Then follow documentations.
+As a result you should download GoogleService-Info.plist file and replace my current.

-Here (https://github.com/SKrotkih/eMia-Android) you can see Android - version eMia.
+Here (https://github.com/SKrotkih/eMia-Android) you can find Android version of the eMia application.

 02-15-2018

 Sergey Krotkih